Frequently Asked Questions

 • A union is an organized group of workers coming together to guarantee the things we care about like salaries, benefits, and job security.
 A union gives workers the legal authority to negotiate the terms of their employment with their employer through collective bargaining.
 (AFL-CIO "What Unions Do")

-• While we are heartened by the progress non-tenure track faculty have made through self-advocacy, the system that exploits our labor remains intact and relatively unchanged.
+• While we were heartened by the progress non-tenure track faculty made through self-advocacy, the system that exploited our labor remained intact and relatively unchanged.
 In spring 2023 the Provost failed to respond to our proposal for salary benchmarking, declared our salary issue resolved, and widened the gap between tenure-track and FIP salaries.
-This year, long-term faculty have received shorter contracts than expected and visiting faculty have no clear pathway for promotion.
-Read more about what a union can do for us here.
+In 202 and 2024, long-term faculty received shorter contracts than expected and visiting faculty have no clear pathway for promotion.
+We unionized to have a say in our working conditions and to win crucial protections for our workload and job security—and for better pay.

 • Our Organizing Committee interviewed several unions and found the United Auto Workers (UAW) to be the best fit for us.
 More than 100,000 academic workers are members of the UAW, constituting 25% of the union’s total membership.
 With a generous strike fund and experience negotiating strong contracts, the UAW has teeth and employers know it.